Articles

 Do I need to read Chinese to track China’s AI progress?

-No. For technical content—model weights, benchmarks, licenses, technical reports—English-language primary sources are sufficient and accurate.
-For business news, 36Kr Global and KR Asia provide timely English coverage, with only a 4–12 hour delay.
+No. For technical content—model weights, benchmarks, licenses, technical reports—the English-language primary sources are sufficient and accurate.
+For business news, 36Kr Global and KR Asia provide reliable English coverage, with a modest 4–12 hour delay.
 For policy analysis, CSET and DigiChina curate the issues most relevant to non-Chinese developers.
-The only Chinese-language sources offering tangible value are specialized discussion communities (Zhihu, WeChat tech groups), where engineering details and early hands-on evaluations sometimes appear within 48 hours of a release—but this is a marginal benefit, not a necessity.
+The only Chinese-language sources offering tangible value are specialized discussion communities (Zhihu, WeChat tech groups), where early engineering details and preliminary evaluations sometimes appear within 48 hours of a release—but this is marginal gain, not a necessity.

 How do I verify the credibility of China AI news?